Does your YouTube channel optimization need some work? Perhaps you’ve been busy posting videos, yet your views remain low despite your efforts.

 Title Your Video Correctly

-Write a concise, descriptive title using key phrases that people would search to find your video.
-Be as natural as possible, but also incorporate YouTube’s Keyword Suggestion Tool as an approximation of how much global monthly traffic a particular key phrase receives.
-Make sure you choose “exact match” when doing keyword research with this tool.
+Write a concise, descriptive title using keyphrases that people would search to find your video.
+Be as natural as possible, but incorporate YouTube’s Keyword Suggestion Tool to approximate how much global monthly traffic a particular phrase receives.
+Ensure you choose “exact match” when researching keywords with this tool.

 Make Use of Your Video’s Description

-Each of your videos should have a lengthy description of what the video’s content is all about.
-In this case, Zappos could have been lengthier in its description of this video but nonetheless they describe the contents of the video using similar keywords they used in the title.
+Each of your videos should have a lengthy description of what the video’s content is about.
+In Ahrefs’ case, it used appropriate keywords to attract the relevant audience.

-One thing Zappos did correctly was include a URL at the very beginning of their description of this video.
-Always include a relevant URL to your website, whether it is a specific page or just the homepage of your website, so your viewers can find the corresponding information from your video on your company’s website.
+In addition, Ahrefs included URLs at the start of its video description.
+Again, that’s something you can learn from: Always add a relevant URL to your website or other content, whether it is a specific page, the homepage of your website, or other videos, so your viewers can easily find the information from your video on your linked content.